bkuhn/talks/Indiana-Linux-Fest-2011/conservancy.markdown

      - &hellip; maybe to work on Free Software.
      - &hellip; but companies control employee's time in their interest.

-# Where Things May Lead
+# Where Things Are Heading

 + FLOSS slowly goes toward for-profit corporate interest.